lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <pre><code>$ find . -type f -name "*.bak" -exec rm -f {} \;</code></pre>
 Or to be safe, removes these files with confirmation from user:
 <pre><code>$ find . -type f -name "*.bak" -exec rm -i {} \;</code></pre>
+Sometimes the files you would like to find are distributed in multiple different directories that have a certain path pattern.
+The find command allows you to limit the search to these directories.
+For example,
+<pre><code>find . -wholename 'Case500_Control500_GRR20.0_BDR*/ChatInput_tagSNP/Rep[5-9]/ChromosomeSpecificData/GenotypeChrom_09.gz' -exec rm -i {} \;</code></pre>
+Similarly, sometimes you would like to exclude some paths from searching to save time, you can use the following
+<pre><code>find -name "*.js" -not -path "./directory/*"</code></pre>
 Sometimes you may need to know whether certain subdirectories are empty or not.
 For example, the following command will list all non-empty subdirectories of the current working directory whose names end with "abc"
 <pre><code>find . ! -empty -type d -name "*abc" </code></pre>